ericcurtin/asahi-centosstream-builder/README.md

 note: ```qemu-user-static``` is not needed if building the image on an ```aarch64``` system.

-note: at present building the arch-install-scripts is only available on fedora 35/36
+note: at present building the arch-install-scripts rpm is only available on fedora 35/36

 ## To install a prebuilt image